rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 The quadratic regression model explains 65.1% of the variation in daily trip counts (R² = 0.651; adjusted R² = 0.648), improving upon the baseline linear regression model (R² = 0.581).
 The linear and squared terms for temperature, precipitation, and cloud cover are statistically significant at the 1% level (p < 0.01), while the wind-speed terms are not significant.

 Predicted ridership increases with temperature until reaching a maximum at approximately 25.7°C, after which it declines.
-Ridership decreases as precipitation increases until reaching a predicted minimum at approximately 37.7 mm; the slight increase beyond this point should be interpreted cautiously.
+Ridership decreases as precipitation increases until reaching a predicted minimum at approximately 37.7 mm.
+The slight upward curve beyond this point is likely due to limited data on extreme rain days rather than actual ridership growth.
 Cloud cover is associated with a small increase in predicted ridership until approximately 34.4%, followed by a decline.

 Weekend days are associated with approximately 896 additional daily trips compared with weekdays, holding the weather variables constant.